 Courtesy of the Little Poland Festival, New Britain, Connecticut

 On a recent visit to Broad Street, the heart of New Britain’s “Little Poland,” not a word of English was heard.
-Customers lined up for kielbasa at Krakus Meat Market, or for blintzes and cukierki czekoladowe (chocolate candies) at Polmart, and the crowd at Kasia’s Bakery buying babka and puffy donuts called paczki all spoke Polish.
+Customers lined up for kielbasa at Krakus Meat Market, and picking out blintzes and cukierki czekoladowe (chocolate candies) at Polmart, or crowded into Kasia’s Bakery for babka and puffy donuts called paczki—all spoke Polish.

 “And it’s not just [in the] markets and restaurants, it’s bank tellers, accountants, and doctors, art galleries.
 This is becoming the cultural Polish center for all of New England,” says bilingual attorney Adrian Baron, president of the Polonia Business Association, formed a decade ago to help focus revitalization efforts begun in the late 1990s.
 “This area was littered with pawn shops, a strip club, and empty storefronts,” he says.
 Even when he relocated his law office, Podorowsky, Thompson & Baron, from Hartford to Broad Street in 2006, “There was a heroin dealer doing business on the front steps.
 Today, there’s a school bus stop, and I put in a welcome bench for parents waiting for their kids.”

 Photograph courtesy of Little Poland Festival, New Britain, Connecticut